indakabarody/panicbutton-android/README.md

 -------------------------
 Panic Button needs access to its API.
-To connect to the API, please make changes to `public static final String URL` constant on each Java Activity to the IP or url where the API is placed.
+To connect to the API, please make changes to `public static final String URL` constant on each Java Activity to the IP or url where the API is located.

 Where to get the API?
 -------------------------